admariner/coda-doc-scraper/README.md

 5. **View and Export Data**:
    - The fetched data will be displayed in a collapsible, scrollable JSON viewer.
+   - Data is organized in a column-centric structure, with row values nested under each column.
+   - Column IDs are replaced with their human-readable names.
+   - Complex nested objects are simplified to show only their names.
    - Use the copy icon to copy individual table data.
    - Use the "Copy All Tables" button to copy concatenated data from all selected tables.